CSC207-UofT/plannr/phase2/design_document.md

 ### Pull Requests
 Throughout phase 2, we consistently used pull requests to merge our branches into main and changed the GitHub settings to reject the merge of an unreviewed pull request.
 Pull requests had to be reviewed by at least two other people before they could be merged in.
+We made use of labels (bug, enhancement, help wanted, etc.) and assignees for certain pull requests when needed.
 We have not made any changes to main directly, any and all changes were done on local branches and after being submitted, reviewed and approved were merged into main.

 ### Project Board
 We moved from using the task board on ClickUp to using the task board on GitHub, and we set up the automatic features